Robust inference for intermittently-monitored step-stress tests under Weibull lifetime distributions: Simulation study

-Further, we compare the direct and transformed asymptotic CIs of reliability and mean lifetime under a constant stress level $x_0=20$ in terms of coverage probability of the resulting intervals, in the three different scenarios of contamination.
-CIs based on MDPDEs with large values of the tuning parameter are more robust than CIs based on the classical MLE.
-Further, the transformed CI has slightly higher coverage probability in all scenarios, but the difference is especially striking in highly contaminated scenarios.
+Further, we compare the direct and transformed asymptotic CIs of reliability at mission time $t_0=40$ and mean lifetime under a constant stress level $x_0=20$ in terms of coverage probability of the resulting intervals, in the three different scenarios of contamination.
+The empirical coverage probabilities for the reliability and mean time to failure estimates are given in Tables \ref{table:CPreliabilitya0} and \ref{table:CPreliabilitya0}, respectively.
+As shown, CIs based on MDPDEs with large values of the tuning parameter are more robust than CIs based on the classical MLE, while they perform competitively with the classical estimator under pure data scenarios.
+The nominal level of 95\% is not achieved by any approximate method, but transformed CIs have higher coverage probabilities, offering better performance.
+The difference in coverage between both methods is especially striking for highly contaminated scenarios.
+In these cases, direct CIs based on the MLE cover less than 15\%, while their corresponding transformed CIs include the true value of the characteristics around 20\% to 30\% times.
+In heavily contaminated scenarios, the advantage of using robust methods is clearly shown, as they maintain a coverage of around 75\% (for transformed CIs) in contrast to the 20-30\% achieved by the CI based on the MLE.

 In addition, we test different scenarios of contamination.
 In the first scenario, we generate an outlying cell in the third interval by decreasing the value of the first parameter, $\theta_0,$ and at the second we perform similarly, but decreasing the second parameter $\theta_1$.
 In both cases, the lifetime rate $\lambda(\widetilde{\boldsymbol{\theta}})$ gets decreased; the smaller is the contaminated parameter, greater is the contamination.